 Today, music is a major industry with a wide range of opportunities, employing an estimated 130,000 people full-time in the UK alone.
 You may want to study music for the love of it, or to pursue a career as a singer, instrumentalist or composer.
 Whatever the level of skills you have developed, there are career paths open, whether you leave school at 18 or go on to university.
 It's not (just) about being a pop star: there are jobs in Music Therapy, Teaching, Production, Promotion and Management as well as Performance.

+60% Controlled Assessment Coursework

+Units: Performing Music

+Composing Music

-Exam Board: AQA Structure of Course: 40% Examination 60% Controlled Assessment Coursework Units: Performing Music Composing Music Music - Listening and Appraising Paper Options: All students sit the same paper, which will allow them to achieve grade 9 - 1
+Music - Listening and Appraising

+Paper Options: All students sit the same paper, which will allow them to achieve grade 9 - 1